Residance Romania : Casa de Cultura

 Lighting Design and images: Pete Ayres

-Part of EveryBody Dance a long-term in disability-led Community Dance
+Part of EveryBody Dance/Residance Romania a long-term in disability-led Community Dance project funded by The Peter Glasel Stiftung

-Janice was invited to Romania in 2007 when she was working in Detmold Germany, mentoring and developing community dance projects there over a number of years.
-Her first Romanian visit involved meeting, dancing with and getting to know each of the children living in Agape Orphanage, under the forward thinking direction of Rüdiger Frodermann, in Sercai, and meeting and dancing with the staff.
+Janice was invited to Romania in 2007 when she was working in Detmold Germany mentoring and developing community dance projects there.
+Her first Romanian visit involved meeting, dancing with and getting to know each of the children living in Agape Orphanage in Sercaia and the staff who worked there.
 Right from the word go, the enthusiasm and the welcome were palpable and totally energising.
-Janice quickly realised that the disabled community, though living good lives in the orphanage, were very segregated from the rest of the population.
-So the priority of the work became to actively do something about that.
-The politics were, and still are, to build and create community through dance, for the disabled community – as individuals and the orphanage as an organisation – to lead and host the workshop and performance programme and, through all of this activity, to begin to change attitudes about and perceptions of disabled people.
-It is a move towards inclusion, equality, and a deep form of social justice.
+The disabled community, though living good lives in the orphanage, were at that time seperate and segregated.
+So Janice’s priority became to actively build and create community and connection through dance.
+The orphanage and the disabled dancers under Janice’s guidance lead and hosted the on-going workshop and performance programme for and with the general community.
+The Community Dance programme is a move towards inclusion, equality, and a deep form of social justice and supports the changing attitudes towards disabled people.

-Everybody Dance continues to be active and alive with an on-going yearly community dance programme directed and mentored by Janice and involving a number of community focused dance artists from different parts of Europe.
-We grow and develop as the work and reach of the Agape Orphange extends in reach and capacity.
-We work with disabled children and young adults from surrounding villages as well as social and educational organizations in the town of Fagaras.
-Some of the disabled children from the very first project continue to dance with us as independent young adults and are now experienced at leading warm-ups and taking more leadership in the work.
-There are generations of children from the local primary school who now think of disabled people as friends and a whole plethora of adults who dance on equal terms without judgement or sense of superiority around or the need to support disabled dancers.
-We have danced with literally hundred’s of people through our workshop and performance programme, and always, always, it is the disabled people who form the core and heart of the work and on their terms.
-There is a long way to go, always, but massive in-roads have been made.
-The politics of the work continue to be at the fore front and it is vital that it is disabled people who are the hosts and generators of this work and our time there.
+Everybody Dance/Residance Romania continues to be active and alive with an on-going yearly programme.
+Initially directed and mentored by Janice, who also mentored community focused dance artists from different parts of Europe.
+The programme is now co-directed by two of these artists Anke Böttcher and Kirsteen Mair.
+The programme grows and develops as the work and reach of Agape extends in priorites and capacity, and as the culture around them changes and develops.
+We also work with Diakonia a sister organisation in the town of Fagaras, and we work with disabled children and young adults from surrounding rural villages as well as social and educational organizations in Fagaras.
+Some of the disabled children from the very first project continue to dance with us, now independent young adults and experienced at leading warm-ups and taking more leadership in the work.
+There are generations of children from the local primary school who now think of disabled people as friends and a whole plethora of adults who dance on equal terms without judgement or sense of superiority.
+We have danced with literally hundred’s of people through our workshop and performance programme, and always, always, it is the disabled people who form the core and heart of the work, on their terms and flourishing.

 EveryBody Dance also offers a mentoring programme for local, national and international dance artists.